PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 orientation to A4.
 Other paper formats, like US Letter, are not covered in this document, but in the PhpSpreadsheet [API documentation](https://phpoffice.github.io/PhpSpreadsheet).

+My apologies if this documentation seems very basic to some of you; but I spend so much time having to provide help lessons in PHP 101 and Excel 101 that I feel I need to provide this level of very simple detail.

 ## Setting a spreadsheet's metadata

 PhpSpreadsheet allows an easy way to set a spreadsheet's metadata, using